 Haworth offers these tips for simplifying your mornings:

-- Check the weather forecast before bed and lay out the next day’s clothes so you’re not searching for clean pants or matching socks in the morning.
+- Lay out the next day’s clothes so you’re not searching for clean pants or matching socks in the morning.

-- Pack snacks, make lunches, and refill water bottles.
+- Pack snacks, make lunches, and fill water bottles.

 - Skip checking social media and email when you wake up until everything else is ready.